telmperez/hue-controller/readme.md

 I wrote this application because I didn't like the default yellow colour of the bulbs when they lost power and it's not a configurable option on these lights.

 Once you get it started the app will poll the Hue bridge for updates and if any of the lights are in a default (yellow light) setting then it will update the lights to the energize state (white light) setting.
+Generally this can take anywhere between 3-10 seconds, depending on the polling setting.

 I also store the previous state so it's possible to detect if a light has been turned on or is now reachable and restore it to it's previous setting, I'm considering doing this as a future improvement.